NobuoTsukamoto/benchmarks/README.md

 # Benchmarks

 ## About
-Benchmarks such as TensorFlow, TensorFlow-Lite, etc...
+Benchmarks such as TensorFlow, TensorFlow-Lite, PyTorch, Torchvision, etc...

 ## Summary